A comprehensive guide to Seascape photography.

 Seascape Photography for me is the art of capturing the never-ending battle between land and sea.

 We can use these two fantastic elements to our advantage through the use of shutter speed, helping to highlight their differences and playing with the effect to create a more dramatic image through movement.

 From the contrast of the solid never moving cliffs or rocks, to the swirling and spraying of the wild sea as its waves wrap around anything they can while gnawing away at the coastline.

-Seascapes photography can take various forms from your high speed shutter shots, capturing every single drop of that amazing spray as a wave crashes against a cliff face and freezing it in mid air, or the other extreme of minute long exposures creating a surreal milky foggy effect in the water.
-The use of a half second exposure to blur the waves movement and still keeeping the detail in the sea body behind the wave is also one of many other options.
+Seascapes photography can take various forms from your high-speed shutter shots, capturing every single drop of that amazing spray as a wave crashes against a cliff face and freezing it in mid-air, or the other extreme of minute-long exposures creating a surreal milky foggy effect in the water.
+The use of a half-second exposure to blur the movement of the waves, still keeping the detail in the sea body behind the wave is also one of many other options.

 Which Shutter speed is right?

 Well all of them are, its up to you, your vision and the conditions to use these different methods to express what the scene says or feels like to you.

 Look at these two shots below taken at the same place within minutes of each other, through the use of shutter speed we can change their feel and mood.

 Before we get started on how to capture these effects I want to pass on a few bits of advice I normally share on my Workshops with people starting out in Seascape photography.